pradeepsuyal/Flight_Price_prediction/README.md

 ## AIM:<a name="aim"></a>

-The objective of this article is to predict flight prices given the various parameters.
+The objective is to predict flight prices given the various parameters.
 Data used in this article is publicly available at Kaggle.
 This will be a regression problem since the target or dependent variable is the price (continuous numeric value).

 ## Dataset Used:<a name="data"></a>